zaius/docs/content/quickstarts/building/index.md

 This section contains guides on how to develop and build your applications with the wercker toolchain.

-Get started using your favourite language:
+Get started using your favorite language:

 * [Golang](/quickstarts/building/golang.html)
 * [Javascript](/quickstarts/building/javascript.html)